typemill/docs/01-getting-started/00-system-requirements.md

 - **A webserver (Apache)**
 - **mod_rewrite** and **htaccess**

+!! **For Linux users**
+!!
+!!
+If you run a linux system, then please double check that `mod_rewrite` and `htaccess` are active.

 Almost any hosting package provides a webserver with PHP.
 If you've ever hosted your own website, then chances are high that you can run TYPEMILL there without any problems.

-If you run a Linux system, then double check that `mod_rewrite` and `htaccess` are active.
+!!**Build-in PHP**
+!!
+!!If you are using the build-in php-server on Windows or Mac, then make sure that some basic libraries are installed.
+Typemill needs `mbstring`, `iconv`,  `session`, `gd`, and `fileinfo`.
+You can check that with `phpinfo()`.

 You will need FTP software to upload TYPEMILL to your webserver.